10x-Engineers/10xcelerator/verif/Conv12x12_env/readme.md

 ## Overview

-This Verification Environment is to Verify the Single Module of Conv.
+This Verification Environment is to Verify the Single Module of Conv12x12.

 ## Architecture